-Forbes India Design Awards - Winner conservation and restoration category
+Forbes India Design Awards 2019 - Winner at Best Conservation And Restoration Architecture

 The project in Dharampura is the first of its kind in the walled city of Delhi which aims in the restoration & rehabilitation of a 135 year old Haveli (built in 1880) into a hospitality project with 14 rooms, a spa, a museum, 2 shops & a restaurant.